 If a patient is showing active symptoms of COVID-19, such as cough, fever, breathing difficulties, etc., it is better to avoid the COVID-19 vaccine.
 Get vaccinated only if the cause of the symptoms is determined to be other than COVID-19.

 People with confirmed COVID-19 infection should not get vaccinated as they have an increased risk of spreading the infection to others while getting vaccinated.
-So infected patients should wait for at least 14 days after symptoms are resolved.
+So infected patients should wait for at least three months to get vaccinated.

 The vaccine should be avoided in COVID-19-recovered patients who were treated with monoclonal antibodies.